 - Let the frame of your new camper dry for 10 to 20 minutes before moving to the next step.

-- If you're using plywood, simply cut to appropriate size and nail to your frame.
+- If you're using plywood, simply cut it to the appropriate size and nail to your frame.
 Then coat all four walls and roof with a good layer of sealant.

 - Install the windows, if you've created holes for them.
 Don't forget to seal the edges of the window with caulking to stop leaks.